 Dr. Langston J. Fitzgerald III played trumpet with the Baltimore Symphony Orchestra from 1970 to 2003.
-Fitzgerald, a recent winner of the 2013 John F. Kennedy Center Stephen Sondheim Inspirational Teacher Award, has played also played with the National Symphony in Washington, D.C., and served as assistant principal trumpet with the St. Louis Symphony Orchestra.
+Fitzgerald, a past winner of the John F. Kennedy Center Stephen Sondheim Inspirational Teacher Award, has played also played with the National Symphony in Washington, D.C., and served as assistant principal trumpet with the St. Louis Symphony Orchestra.
 For the past 27 years, he has been principal trumpet and musical contractor of the Baltimore Choral Arts Society Orchestra (www.baltimorechoralarts.org).
 Professor Fitzgerald performed as principal trumpet of the Baltimore Opera Orchestra from 2003 until the company closed its doors in 2009.

 Fitzgerald performed the Haydn trumpet concerto on the Baltimore Choral Arts Society's TOUR de France in Paris and Southern France.
 His 2005 appearance at the International Trumpet Guild Conference in Bangkok, Thailand not only featured him as trumpet soloist and chamber performer but also as conductor of the trumpet ensemble "en masse" which concluded the conference—a tradition that has continued to prevail.
 He performed the world premiere of "Down a River of Time" by Eric Ewazen at the 35th International Trumpet Guild Conference in Sydney, Australia.
 He also performed the U.S. premiere of the work in his 2010 Penn State faculty recital with the composer at the piano.